nishantjr/cs476-website-fa24/index.md

     Communication on how to solve homework would constitute a serious violation of the honor code.
--   Present answers to a **midterm exam** at the classroom during the normal lecture time (9:30 to 10:45) on Thursday October 17.
+-   Present answers to a **midterm exam** at the classroom during the normal lecture time (9:30 to 10:45) on Thursday Oct 17.
 Students are encouraged to be at the classroom a few minutes before the exam, so that the exam can begin on time and they can have the full 75 minutes to write their answers.
 -   A **comprehensive homework assignment** at the end of the course.